 Your browser cannot find our style and presentation information.
 Youâ€™re welcome to use the page as is, or upgrade your browser to its latest version.
 See your browserâ€™s website for more information.

+Designated a Six Sigma Black Belt recipient, Chris is presently employed by General Electric Aviation as the GEnx Engineering Manager for the Repair Technology Center of Excellence.
+This designation denotes acquired enhanced skills and results in achieving increased productivity.
 Chris brings a well-honed reputation for fiscal responsibility to the commission.
 As both an engineer and manager at GE, Chris has achieved private sector results by improving the delivery and cost of repair technology services while managing a substantial budget.
 These results translate well to providing cost efficient government to the citizens of Hamilton County.

 138 E. Court Street, Room 603